befocken/revealjs-embed-code/README.md

 The idea and basic design is based off of [a repository](https://github.com/dafrenchyman/reveal.js-extrernal-code) from `dafrenchyman`.

+A somewhat similar, but still different approach, can be found in [this repository](https://github.com/ldionne/reveal-sampler).

 ## Features
 - include code from files without copy-pasting it into your presentation
 ```html